Rusty Kuntz: College career

+Minor league baseball ascent

+Kuntz was drafted by the Chicago White Sox as the first pick in the 11th round of the 1977 Major League Baseball draft.

 Kuntz played 51 games for the rookie-level Gulf Coast League White Sox in the 1977 season.
 He hit for .287 as the team finished first in the Gulf Coast League standings.
 The next season, Kuntz was promoted to the Class AA team, the Knoxville Sox.
 He bypassed the Class A affiliate because the Knoxville center fielder was suffering from migraine headaches, and he won the starting center field position.
 He hit .263 for Knoxville with 10 home runs in 113 games; the team was managed by Tony La Russa for part of the season and won first place in the Southern League.
 Starting the 1979 season with Chicago's Class AAA affiliate, the Iowa Oaks, Kuntz played 122 games, batted .294 and hit 15 home runs in 394 at bats.

 MLB playing career

 Early career

 Kuntz stood 6 ft 3 in and weighed 190 lb during his playing career.
 He batted and threw right-handed.
 Kuntz made his MLB debut with the White Sox on September 1, 1979.
 He spent all of the 1980 and 1981 seasons with the White Sox, but he was used sparingly, registering less than 120 plate appearances in the two seasons combined.
 He started 1982 in the minor leagues with the Edmonton Trappers of the Pacific Coast League, hitting .269 with 7 home runs and 34 RBI in 193 at bats.
 He walked 50 times in 249 plate appearances for Edmonton.
 He was called back up to the major league team near the end of that season.

 He was traded to the Minnesota Twins in June 1983, with the White Sox receiving minor leaguer Mike Sodders in exchange.
 He was traded to the Detroit Tigers for pitcher Larry Pashnick after the 1983 season.
 The Pashnick-Kuntz trade was prompted because future Baseball Hall of Fame outfielder Kirby Puckett was playing in the minor leagues for Minnesota's Class AA affiliate and was expected to quickly join the Twins as an impact player.
 In 1984 with Detroit, Kuntz had the best numbers of his career: a .286 average and a .393 on-base percentage.
 He appeared in a career-high 84 major league games that season, mostly as a pinch-hitter and outfielder.